Chancellor's Professor, Sociology

 American Sociological Association Section on Aging and the Life Course

 Petersen Scholar Award for Aging and Family Research

 Sociological Research Association Member

-Population Association of America Blue Ribbon Poster Award
+Population Association of America Blue Ribbon Poster Awards

 Chancellor's Award for Excellence in Undergraduate Research Mentoring

-Dr. Treas is Chair-Elect of the Section on the Sociology of Population of the American Sociological Association and has served as the Chair of the ASA Section on Aging and the Life Course.
-She was facilitator of the U.S. Census Advisory Committee (Population Association of America Subcommittee), which provides technical consultation to the Census Bureau on its projects and products.
-She has also served on the Board of Directors of the Population Association of America and on the Board of Overseers of the General Social Survey.
+Past President of the Pacific Sociological Association, Dr. Treas has also served the American Sociological Association as Chair of its sections on Aging and the Life Course as well as Sociology of Population.
+She facilitated the U.S. Census Advisory Committee (Population Association of America Subcommittee), providing technical consultation on projects and products.
+She served on the Board of Directors of the Population Association of America and on the Board of Overseers of the General Social Survey.

 Judith Treas and Sonja Drobnic (Eds.).
 2010.
-Dividing the Domestic: Women, Men and Household Work in Cross-National Perspective.
-Stanford University Press.
+Dividing the Domestic: Men, Women, and Household Work in Cross-National Perspective.
+Stanford: Stanford University Press, Pp. 1-261.

 Tsui-o Tai and Judith Treas.
 2012.
 "Apron Strings of Working Mothers: Maternal Employment and Housework in Cross-National Perspective."
 Social Science Research 29:780-791.